King Fahd University of Petroleum and Minerals: International advisory board (IAB)

 The international advisory board (IAB) of King Fahd University of Petroleum & Minerals provides KFUPM's senior management with a global perspective on trends and issues that may affect the university.
 Since its establishment in March 2007, the IAB membership has included renowned academics and some of the most influential local and international corporate figures.
-Dr. Martin Jischke, president emeritus of Purdue University, continues to serve as chairman of the board.

 IAB members discuss a wide variety of topics related to the university and have been very effective in guiding the university's academic programs, research activities, faculty recruitment, outreach to peer institutions, and others.
 The IAB has guided the development of action plans and specific strategies on key educational and research areas of national interest.

 The current IAB Members are as follows: